drgerg/ohd/SetupRaspianForOhd.md

 #### 12. Edit the /etc/aliases file

 This is a new step brought on by the need to use msmtp in Raspbian Buster.
 If you installed mailutils, the aliases file should be in /etc.  If it isn't, running this command will create it and set you to editing.
 Whether the file is blank, or already there, add the line "root: yourEmail@gmail.com".
-(I put a ==> pointing to it)

 ```$ sudo nano /etc/aliases```

         # /etc/aliases
-  ==>   root: unit16of16@gmail.com
+        root: unit16of16@gmail.com
         mailer-daemon: postmaster
         postmaster: root
         nobody: root